 This course introduces methods and techniques necessary to analyze a contractor's cost proposal and to develop a Government negotiation objective.
 Students will apply the cost analysis techniques to analyze a contractor's proposal and develop a cost objective.
 The course also introduces negotiation terminology, styles, and techniques.
-No prerequisite.

 DEFM421 Joint Contingency Contracting (3 semester hours)

 This course develops skills for contracting support provided to Joint Forces across the full spectrum of military and disaster relief operations.
 Exercises focus on unique aspects of contingency, critical thinking skills, and the execution of appropriate contractual instruments.
-No prerequisite.

 DEFM422 Mission Support Contracting I (3 semester hours)

 This course involves a series of case studies where students demonstrate their ability to develop and execute business strategies to meet customer requirements.
 These cases help develop critical thinking, customer needs analysis, procurement strategy development, and source selection skills necessary for successful contract performance.
-No prerequisite.

 DEFM423 Mission Support Contracting II (3 semester hours)